Date of Award

 Project management, market performance, and innovation were found to be significant positive explanatory variables of NPD success rates, while clarity, speed to market, product quality, and team member satisfaction were not.
 Two mediating variables, environmental uncertainty and firm size, did not completely mediate the impact of the cultural variables on the NPD success rate.
 However, the differences of organizational culture and environmental uncertainty between the two industries were identified .

 Yang, Ying-Chieh, "Relationships Between Goal Setting, Innovation, Project Management, Quality, Speed to Market and New Product Success" (2007).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 93.